 Here at HOC, we believe that staff development begins with candidates who are eager to build their leadership experience within our summer camp community, and who show strong initiative.

-The Leader in Training (LIT) program is ideal for any male or female who has just completed grade 9 and is looking for a multi-week program that can help them start the process of transitioning from activity participation to activity leadership.
-The ideal camper for this program is interested in enjoying the fun and excitement of summer camp for the first week in our senior section, but then is ready to develop and work on their leadership skills over the second week of camp.
+The Leader in Training (LIT) program is ideal for any male or female who has just completed grade 9 and is looking for a multi-week program that can help them start the process of transitioning from

-This program is ideal for campers who want to develop these skills in order to possibly work at camp or in their community or participate in school organizations in a leader capacity.
+This program is ideal for campers who want to develop these skills in order to possibly work at

-The LIT program provides candidates with an introduction to the 4 core principles ( Community, Leadership, Accountability, and Performance) This is achieved through character building and leadership training that they can use in any leader position.
+The LIT program provides candidates with an introduction to the 4 core principles ( Community, Leadership, Accountability, and Performance) This is achieved through character building and leadership training that they can use in any leadership position.
 Candidates familiarize themselves with different leadership styles and further experience the many principles and skills required to be their own great leader.
-Skills that are reviewed include time management, role models, self-confidence, communication, organization and goal setting.
+Skills that are reviewed include time management, role models, self-confidence, communication, organization, and goal setting.

 Although they are given many tools to get them started, candidates are also given independence to express their own personal style and positive attitude.
 Please note that LITs do not have the opportunity to skate or assist on ice activities at the rink during this week.